Nyakuji/alx-polly/README.md

 - **Component Scaffolding:** Generating boilerplate for new React components, including props, state management, and basic JSX structure.
 - **API Route Generation:** Creating new API endpoints in Next.js, including request/response types and basic logic for interacting with the Supabase backend.
 - **Feature Prototyping:** Quickly building out new features, such as a user profile page or a poll results dashboard, which can then be refined.

+### Code Refactoring

+- **Simplifying Complex Functions:** Identifying and refactoring overly complex functions into smaller, more manageable pieces.
+- **Improving Readability:** Suggesting changes to improve code readability and maintainability, such as renaming variables or extracting magic numbers into constants.
+- **Performance Optimizations:** Analyzing code to identify performance bottlenecks and suggest optimizations, such as more efficient data fetching or rendering strategies.

 ### Testing